johnlyzhou/reciprocator/README.md

 # Reciprocator
-Code for the paper "Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents" (2024).
+Code for the paper "Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents" (Zhou et al., 2024).

 After cloning this repository, you can install the required dependencies by running:
 ```